py-why/dowhy/docs/source/code_repo.rst

 * New PyData theme for documentation with new homepage, Getting started guide, revised User Guide and examples page (@petergtz)

-* A `contributing guide <https://github.com/py-why/dowhy/blob/main/docs/source/contributing/contributing-code.rst>`_ and simplified instructions for new contributors.
+* A `contributing guide <https://github.com/py-why/dowhy/blob/main/docs/source/contributing/contributing-code.rst>`_ and simplified instructions for new contributors (@MichaelMarien)

 * Streamlined dev environment using Poetry for managing dependencies and project builds (@darthtrevino)